jlodenius/AoC/2022/README.md

 > Brute forced all possible paths to success with recursion.
 > In part two they introduced an extra "player" which made the pool of possible paths
 > exponentially larger.
 Brute force still worked though without any further optimisation.
-> Speed dropped from a few ms in part one to about 3 minutes in part two.
+> Speed dropped from a few ms in part one to about 3 minutes in part two (with a release build)
 > Should definitely come back to this one for improvements.
 Memoization for one.